firavoyage/blogging/readme.md

   - there is a lucky star behind the darkness
   - waiting and shining with the freshest hope and warmest aura
   - some day. till then
+- if i make, like, three good decisions a day, that's enough
+  - and they should be as high quality as i can make them
+  - warren buffett says he's good if he makes three good decisions a year
+- tell me, and i will forget
+  - show me, and i may remember
+  - involve me, and i will understand
+- a ship in harbor is safe
+  - but that is not what ships are built for
+- stay focused, keep shipping
+  - build early, build always
+  - improve yourself, write solid/simple/stupid code
+  - live in the future and build what's missing
 - soli deo gloria.
   - god is light, and in him there is no darkness at all.
   - if we say we have fellowship with him yet walk in the darkness, we lie and do not practice the truth.